d2l-ai/d2l-en/chapter_convolutional-neural-networks/padding-and-strides.md

 We refer to the number of rows and columns traversed per slide as the *stride*.
-So far, we have used strides of 1, both for height and width.
+So far, we have used strides of $1$, both for height and width.
 Sometimes, we may want to use a larger stride.
-The figure below shows a two-dimensional cross-correlation operation with a stride of 3 vertically and 2 horizontally.
+:numref:`img_conv_stride` shows a two-dimensional cross-correlation operation with a stride of $3$ vertically and $2$ horizontally.
 We can see that when the second element of the first column is output, the convolution window slides down three rows.
 The convolution window slides two columns to the right